kumar-harin/Self_Driving_Car/README.md

 TRAIN YOUR OWN MODEL:

-1)open beta_simulator.exe and select graphics(depends on your processor) , check out controls and select training mode. hit R to start training....select a folder(new or existing) to save the training data(training data is basically your recorded gameplay)...and start driving ....drive like you drive in real life as this will be recorded and used for the agent...drive around for about 6-10 times aroung the map.Hit R to stop recording and it will take few minutes to save the data
+1)open beta_simulator.exe and select graphics(depends on your processor) , check out controls and select training mode. hit R to start training....select a folder(new or existing) to save the training data(training data is basically your recorded gameplay)...and start driving ....drive like you drive in real life as this will be recorded and used for the agent...drive around for about 6-10 times around the map.Hit R to stop recording and it will take few minutes to save the data

--training data(driving_log.csv) contains an excel sheets which has camera feed fixed on the car and its velocity, steering angle
+-training data(driving_log.csv) contains an excel sheets which has camera feed, which is fixed on front side of the car and its velocity, steering angle

-2)open ML Agent and open model.py and go to def main() function: the argument in argparser is the location of your saved training data..type in the location there.
+2)open ML Agent and open model.py and go to def main() function:

+the argument in argparser is the location of your saved training data..type in the location there.
 Then, open the terminal run this command: